Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 It has made one migrant hotel owner called Graham King a billionaire.

-35% increase in his hotel empire from government spending.
+A 35% increase in his hotel empire from government spending.

-And so absolute patriot.
+And so, absolute patriot.

-So, yeah, completely correct.
+So, yes, completely correct.

 Kudos to him.

-But, yeah, just like the diversity and victimhood business we were discussing, the so called solidarity business is also big money.
+But, yeah, just like the diversity and victimhood business we were discussing, the so-called solidarity business is also big money.

 And it's great that Elon Musk has, I mean, he's heavy on the government's case.